 Although BP is boosting investment in its renewable-energy business, it is also planning on expanding oil and gas production.
 The resolution, which Aviva Investors co-sponsored with Hermes and L&G, requires the company to evaluate whether each new fossil fuel project is consistent with the Paris Agreement.
-It aims to keep the rise in global temperature this century well below two degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.

-The BP resolution was driven by a concern the company was disclosing insufficient information to enable investors to appraise whether its strategy - particularly those planned investments in fossil fuel reserves - was consistent with the Paris goals being met.
+It aims to keep the rise in global temperature this century well below two degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius enable investors to appraise whether its strategy - particularly those planned investments in fossil fuel reserves - was consistent with the Paris goals being met.
 That was in turn making it difficult to weigh up the long-term investment case.